Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on two datasets: (i) We conduct experiments on \textbf{CoDI} (Controllable Generation under Diversified Instructions) \citep{chen2024benchmarking}.
-It has 500 instructions with 2 constraints.
-Each instruction has a topic constraint and a sentiment constraint. (ii) \textbf{ComplexInstruct}: Since the complexity of CoDI is limited, we construct a new complex instruction datasets called ComplexInstruct.
-We use CoDI (topic instruction set) \citep{chen2024benchmarking} as seed instructions which ask users to generate text on certain topics.
-Some instructions ask users to generate ``a paragraph of...'' or ``a sentence of...'' which already contain length constraints.
-To avoid conflicts and hidden constraints, we remove these constraints by replacing the keywords ``paragraph'' and ``sentence'' with ``text''.
+\textbf{Datasets.} We conduct experiments on two datasets: (i) \textbf{CoDI} \citep{chen2024benchmarking}: A dataset of 500 instructions, each with a topic constraint and a sentiment constraint. (ii) \textbf{ComplexInstruct}: Due to CoDI's limited complexity, we construct ComplexInstruct, a new dataset of complex instructions.
+Using CoDI's topic instruction set as seed instructions, we refine them by removing implicit length constraints (e.g., replacing "paragraph" or "sentence" with "text") to avoid conflicts and hidden constraints.
 Then, we synthesize complex instructions by adding constraints to these seed instructions \citep{zhou2023instruction}.
-To simulate instruction of different levels, we generate 6000 complex instructions with 1-6 constraints for each instruction as 6 levels (1000 instructions for each level).
-We have 21 types of constraints categorized into 8 general categories (such as length constraint, punctuation, and case change).
-Each type of constraint is diversified into 8 different expressions.
-The detailed information about the constraint types is in Appendix \ref{sec:ComplexInstruct_info} and Table \ref{tab:Complex_instruct}.
+To generate instructions of different levels, we generate 6,000 complex instructions across six levels (1–6 constraints per instruction, 1,000 instructions per level).
+The dataset includes 21 constraint types across 8 general categories (e.g., length, punctuation, case changes), with each type expressed in 8 different ways.
+The detailed information is in Appendix \ref{sec:ComplexInstruct_info}.